evandroagnes/cryptocurrencies-trading/README.md

 (Currently the project only support Binance, but you might create the functions needed to other exchanges.)

-- You could use [my referral](https://accounts.binance.com/en/register?ref=43137026) to create a binance account link if you want.
+- You could use [my referral](https://accounts.binance.com/en/register?ref=43137026) link to create a binance account, if you want.
 - Create a new api key.
 Read [here](https://www.binance.com/en/support/faq/360002502072) for help.

 It is recommended to use the Binance Spot Test Network before to avoid mistakes and lose your funds.
 You could follow [these](https://testnet.binance.vision/) instructions to do this.